 I regularly use his Wernher von Braun song in my IB Theory of Knowledge class when we discuss ethics, and have also cited it in discussions I’ve had with education researchers who want to distance themselves from how their studies are used.

-You can see videos of most of his songs here with animated lyrics, but here are a few, starting with “Wernher von Braun” (I’ve ended with a popular video of actor Daniel Radcliffe recently singing his one of songs):
+You can see videos of most of his songs here with animated lyrics, but here are a few (I’ve ended with a popular video of actor Daniel Radcliffe recently singing his one of songs):